consistent-milk12/docs-md/generated_docs/memchr/vector/index.md

 - `fn splat(byte: u8) -> Self`

-  Create a vector with 8-bit lanes with the given byte repeated into each
+  Create a vector with 8-bit lanes with the given byte repeated into each lane.

 - `fn load_aligned(data: *const u8) -> Self`

   Read a vector-size number of bytes from the given pointer.
-The pointer
+The pointer must be aligned to the size of the vector.

+  # Safety

+  Callers must guarantee that at least `BYTES` bytes are readable from `data` and that `data` is aligned to a `BYTES` boundary.

 - `fn load_unaligned(data: *const u8) -> Self`

   Read a vector-size number of bytes from the given pointer.
-The pointer
+The pointer does not need to be aligned.

+  # Safety

+  Callers must guarantee that at least `BYTES` bytes are readable from `data`.

 - `fn movemask(self) -> <Self as >::Mask`